Protect dependency installation process with allow-scripts

 Manual Allow-listing

-is a dependency which is either allowed or disallowed to run lifecycle scripts.
-To allow script execution, use a value of true
+The value is of type Record<PackageName, boolean> where PackageName is a dependency which is either allowed or disallowed to run lifecycle scripts.
+To allow script execution, use a value of true; to disallow, use a value of false.

 Items missing from the list will cause a warnings so that you know when you might need to add a newly installed item to the list.